codeski/eagle-artillery-activation-calculator/README.md

 # README

-## GreenHouse
+## Eagle Artillery Activation Calculator
 "Eagle Artillery Activation Calculator" is a single page application written using React Hooks and Redux library framework.
 The Eagle Artillery is a special defence created in the Clash of Clans game.
 It activates after a certain amount of offensive troops, spells and/or heros are deployed.
 This app allows one to easily plan a strategic attack while having the foreknowledge of exactly when this potentially devastating defense will activate.

 video tutorial -

-## To get the Eagle Artillery Activation Calculator running
+## Installation
 ```
 git clone git@github.com:codeski/eagle-artillery-activation-calculator.git
 cd eagle-artillery-activation-calculator
 npm i
 npm start
 ```
+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Authors and acknowledgment
+This app was created by Todd Stoneberg but would not have reached completion without the lifeline support of  Joe Castronovo

 ## Link to License
 [MIT](https://choosealicense.com/licenses/mit/)